Neuroscience

 About the Program

-The neuroscience major exposes students to a rapidly growing field at the intersection of biology and psychology.
-Educating students about the human nervous system in health and disease prepares them for managing the public health challenges of our global population, while exposing them to interdisciplinary learning at the earliest stages of their undergraduate careers.
-Neuroscience graduates draw knowledge from a variety of specialties, effectively mastering the human nervous system from cellular, molecular, biochemical, cognitive, and behavioral perspectives.
+The neuroscience major exposes you to a rapidly growing field at the intersection of biology and psychology.
+Educating you about the human nervous system in health and disease prepares you for managing the public health challenges of our global population while you gain interdisciplinary learning at the earliest stages of your undergraduate career.
+As a Neuroscience graduate, you'll draw knowledge from many specialties, mastering the human nervous system from cellular, molecular, biochemical, cognitive, and behavioral perspectives.